Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 education for all ages: While writing this page (and the rest of my website) I'm thinking mostly about K-12 schools.
 But the ideas – about our goals & my model, in Parts 1 & 2 – also can be useful for younger children in pre-school, and older students in college, and everyone in everyday life.

-this new page: In mid-October 2024, I began condensing the original long-HomePage into this short-HomePage that now is the “read me first” page, so it's linked-to in my personal HomePage.
-When you want to learn more, links with blue shading keep you inside this page, and green-shaded links go to sections in the HomePage (in its Longer Overview or Part 2) plus “even more” with yellow-shaded links in a Detailed Overview-Page; and links to “much more” in other pages.
-You can get different kinds of understanding... in the community of educators: [[ iou – This will be written soon, April 13-15. ]] in this website: Compared with printed material – in articles, magazines, books,... – in my web-pages (and other pages) a major benefit is the flexibility of clicking links that let you explore topics to gain different kinds of understanding (e.g. with different depths of examining, or different perspectives on a topic, or with other differences) by clicking a link when you want understanding that is deeper-and-wider, or is just different.
-In my website, for example, you can gain different kinds of understanding for all important topics, including these: [[ iou – I'll continue writing this section soon, probably April 13-15. ]] [[ @#phil, this page is intentionally incomplete to make it shorter so you can get a "big picture overview" more quickly & easily. ]] • Building Bridges in this short-HomePage & the long-HomePage & Details-Page & another page/eTalk/eTalk-Page/eltalk-Page. (e is elevator not electronic - its usual modern meaning) • Transfers of Learning in this page & long HomePage & Details-Page & • Metacognition & Thinking Strategies in • Learning More from Experiences in • my Model-for-Process in and other models in • Designing C&I in • and many other topics. [[ iou – I'll link to a page with some topics that aren't covered in this short-HomePage. ]] [[ iou – and I'll describe/link-to an "appendix page" with selected sections from the Detailed Overview-Page. ]] Table of Contents You can read the rest of this page in any order, by going to any part that looks interesting: Design Process has Two Wide Scopes that increase Transfers of Learning - Two Wide Scopes (for Activities and Process) - Scientific Knowledge about Increasing Transfer — when students expect Transfers (because we Build Educational Bridges from School into Life and into Their Future) this will improve their Motivations and Confidences.
+this new page: In October 2024, I began condensing the original long-HomePage into this short-HomePage that now is the “read me first” page, so it's linked-to in my personal HomePage.
+When you want to learn more, links with blue shading keep you inside this page, and green-shaded links go to sections in the HomePage (in its Longer Overview or Part 2) plus “even more” with yellow-shaded links in a Detailed Overview-Page; and links to “more” in other pages.
+You can get different kinds of understanding... in the community of educators: [[ iou – This will be written soon, May 5-10. ]] in this website: Compared with printed material – in articles, magazines, books,... – in my web-pages (and other pages) a major benefit is the flexibility of clicking links that let you explore topics to gain different kinds of understanding (e.g. with different depths of examining, or different perspectives on a topic, or with other differences) by clicking a link when you want understanding that is deeper-and-wider, or is just different.
+In my website, for example, you can gain different kinds of understanding for all important topics, including these: [[ iou – I'll continue writing this section soon, probably May 5-10. ]] [[ @#phil, this page is intentionally incomplete to make it shorter so you can get a "big picture overview" more quickly & easily. ]] [[color-coding explained above - maybe not needed?]] • Building Bridges in this short-HomePage & the long-HomePage & Details-Page & another page/eTalk/eTalk-Page/eltalk-Page. (e is elevator not electronic - its usual modern meaning) • Transfers of Learning in this page & long HomePage & Details-Page & other pages. • Metacognition & Thinking Strategies in • Learning More from Experiences in • my Model-for-Process in and other models in • Designing C&I in • and many other topics. [[ iou – I'll link to a page with some topics that aren't covered in this short-HomePage. ]] [[ iou – and I'll describe/link-to an "appendix page" with selected sections from the Detailed Overview-Page. ]] Table of Contents You can read the rest of this page in any order, by going to any part that looks interesting: Design Process has Two Wide Scopes that increase Transfers of Learning - Two Wide Scopes (for Activities and Process) - Scientific Knowledge about Increasing Transfer — when students expect Transfers (because we Build Educational Bridges from School into Life and into Their Future) this will improve their Motivations and Confidences.
 Develop-and-Use a Growth Mindset – Improve in the Present and/or Future with Objectives for Performing and/or Learning – Help Students Learn More from their Problem-Solving Experiences by combining Design Process with Metacognitive Thinking Strategies.
 Goal-Directed Designing of Curriculum & Instruction – designing a coordinated Wide-Spiral Curriculum with Wide Scope and Spiral Repetitions – designing Instruction Activities that are Fun (in two ways) and Personally Useful — connections between Problem-Solving Education and Overall Education — Improving Diversity, Equity, and Inclusion. combining different Models-for-Process. |

 The two wide scopes of Design Process